ceph/ceph/doc/dev/peering.rst

   2. generate a list of *past intervals* since *last epoch started*.
-     Consider the subset of those for which *up_thru* was greater than the first interval epoch by the last interval epoch's osd map; that is, the subset for which *peering* could have completed before the *acting set* changed to another set of OSDs.
+     Consider the subset of those for which *up_thru* was greater than the first interval epoch by the last interval epoch's OSD map; that is, the subset for which *peering* could have completed before the *acting set* changed to another set of OSDs.

-     Successfull *peering* will require that we be able to contact at least one OSD from each of *past interval*'s *acting set*.
+     Successful *peering* will require that we be able to contact at least one OSD from each of *past interval*'s *acting set*.

   3. ask every node in that list for its *PG info*, which includes the most